<> <> <> <>

 On the flip side, foods high in trans fats, salt and sugar shouldn’t make up a huge proportion of your diet.

-Not only will they hinder your weight loss goals and eventually lead to weight gain, but they’re also not great for your overall health — conditions like diabetes, heart disease and high blood pressure are all associated with excessive consumption of trans fats, salt and sugar.
+Not only will they hinder your weight loss goals and eventually lead to weight gain, but they’re also not great for your overall health — there are plenty of health conditions associated with excessive consumption of trans fats, salt and sugar.

 You can definitely enjoy treats from time to time, but if you want to lose weight, it helps to be mindful of how many you have and how often you consume them.